 My Dear & honoured Friend

-I have also been twice to Norwich since I wrote last, & gone tho‘ all the Chorusses again & again.
-The same enthusiasm prevails among there humbler members of the Orchestra as many the principals, & I think only one thing will he wanted to ensure a complete & satisfactory performance.
+I have also been twice to Norwich since I wrote last, & gone thro‘ all the Chorusses again & again.
+The same enthusiasm prevails among these humbler members of the Orchestra as among the principals, & I think only one thing will he wanted to ensure a complete & satisfactory performance.
 Of this we are deprived – and I envy not the feelings of that Man who could inflict an act of such wanton malice & petty despotism.

 If any thing occurs to you in the way of instruction to me in the conducting of the Oratorio, do me the favour to communicate it.

 I left my Wife & Children very lately in Norfolk, where I enjoyed much pleasure.

 I hope that you have found benefit to your health from the Waters & Carlsbad, & that Madame Spohr has also enjoyed her visit.
 I beg any kind regard to her, and am

 |Erwähnte Kompositionen:||Spohr, Louis : Der Fall Babylons|